Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Model groups for sampling during data collection

-This appendix summarizes the language models evaluated in this study.
-Models are grouped by (1) licensing paradigm: \textbf{Proprietary} vs. \textbf{Open-Weight}, and (2) approximate scale: \textbf{Big}, \textbf{Medium}, \textbf{Small}, \textbf{Wild Cards}, and \textbf{Old}.
+This appendix summarizes how models were sampled for inclusion in this study.
+To ensure a broad coverage, models were selected to offer a mix of sizes, ages, and licensing paradigms.
+We designated 5 broad categories reflecting approximate scale \textbf{Big}, \textbf{Medium}, \textbf{Small}, and \textbf{Old}, and a catch-all category \textbf{Wild Cards}.
+Within each, we selected a balance of \textbf{Proprietary} and \textbf{Open-Weight} models.

 Model size categories are defined based on total parameter count rather than active parameters per token.
 For mixture-of-experts (MoE) architectures, classification is based on the full parameter count, even though only a subset of parameters may be active during inference.
 This ensures consistent categorization across dense and sparse model architectures.
 We list all models in Table \ref{table:model_categorization} and in the following, we explain the model groups that we defined for this selection.